 The number of sessions and master classes with internationally famous choreographers and dancers has increased in recent years.
-Students will benefit from the guidance of such luminaries as Kathryn Bennetts, Davide Bombana, Luigi Bonino, John Clifford, Claudia De Smet, Paul Dennis, Vladimir Derevianko, Yvan Dubreuil, Shirley Esseboom, Maina Gielgud, Nanette Glushak, Cynthia Harvey, Monique Loudières, Piotr Nardelli, Patricia Neary, Angelin Preljocaj, Pompea Santoro, Suki Schorer, Victor Ullate, Arlette van Boven, Francesco Ventriglia, Aaron Watkin, and Jelko Yuresha.
+Students will benefit from the guidance of such luminaries as Kathryn Bennetts, Davide Bombana, Luigi Bonino, John Clifford, Claudia De Smet, Paul Dennis, Vladimir Derevianko, Yvan Dubreuil, Shirley Esseboom, Maina Gielgud, Nanette Glushak, Cynthia Harvey, Akram Khan, Monique Loudieres, Piotr Nardelli, Patricia Neary, Pompea Santoro, Suki Schorer, Victor Ullate, Arlette van Boven, Francesco Ventriglia, Aaron Watkin, and Jelko Yuresha.

-An essential part of the curriculum is the opportunity for the students to gain further depth in their rigorous training by interpreting the works of master 20th-century and contemporary choreographers such as George Balanchine (Serenade, Theme and Variations, Who cares?), Maurice Béjart (Gaîté parisienne suite; La luna), Anton Dolin (Variations for Four), Mats Ek (Sleeping Beauty), William Forsythe (The Vertiginous Thrill of Exactitude; In the middle, Somewhat Elevated), Jiři Kylián (Symphony in D, Evening Songs), José Limón (The Unsung), Roland Petit (Gymnopédie), and Angelin Preljocaj (Larmes blanches; La Stravaganza), Matteo Levaggi (Largo) and Valentino Zucchetti (Canone Allegro, created for the La Scala Ballet School in 2022).
+An essential part of the curriculum is the opportunity for the students to gain further depth in their rigorous training by interpreting the works of twentieth-century and contemporary choreographers such as George Balanchine (Serenade; Theme and Variations; Who cares?; Tarantella), Maurice Bejart (Gaîté parisienne suite; La luna), Anton Dolin (Variations for Four), Mats Ek (Sleeping Beauty), William Forsythe (The Vertiginous Thrill of Exactitude; In the middle, Somewhat Elevated), Jiři Kylián (Symphony in D; Evening Songs; Un ballo), Jose Limon (The Unsung), Roland Petit (Gymnopédie), Angelin Preljocaj (Larmes blanches; La Stravaganza), Matteo Levaggi (Largo) and Valentino Zucchetti (Canone Allegro, created for the La Scala Ballet School in 2022).